BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 WHAT TO SEE:

-The highlights of Bratislava Castle are a courtyard, a grand staircase, the Music Hall and ornate halls.
+Its highlights are are a courtyard, a grand staircase, the Music Hall and ornate halls.
 There is also the 13th-century Crown Tower, which once housed the crown jewels.
 This 47-metre (154 ft) tall tower is the oldest, still-standing structure of the castle and offers beautiful views.
-Bratislava Castle is also home to the Slovak National Museum, which houses documents, photographs and objects showcasing the development of this area from the Middle Ages.
+This castle is also home to the Slovak National Museum, which houses documents, photographs and objects showcasing the development of this area from the Middle Ages.
 Do not miss the Treasure Room and the beautiful baroque gardens behind the castle.
 You can also spot the remains of the 11th-century Great-Moravian basilica when you explore the castle grounds.

 TIP:

-Before you leave Bratislava Castle, walk around the castle grounds and enjoy beautiful views of the Old Town and the UFO Tower.
+Before you leave, walk around the castle grounds and enjoy beautiful views of the Old Town and the UFO Tower.

 GOOD TO KNOW:

-Bratislava Castle is open every day except Monday from 10 am – 6 pm (last entry at 5 pm).
-Entry fee to Bratislava Castle costs 12 euros for an adult.
+• The castle open every day except Monday from 10 am – 6 pm (last entry at 5 pm).
+As of May 2024, entry fee to Bratislava Castle costs 12 euros for an adult.
 If you don’t want to see the hallways and ornate rooms of the castle, you can visit the gardens for free.

 Next, follow the Castle Steps and make your way to St. Martin’s Cathedral, which you can find on the edge of the Old Town.
 St. Martin’s Cathedral is one of the most popular attractions in Bratislava because this is the largest, oldest and most important church in the city.
 Today, St. Martin’s Cathedral on Rudnay Square is one of the most visited historical monuments in the city.